ska-sa/katcp-python/doc/tutorial.rst

 Writing your own Server
 ^^^^^^^^^^^^^^^^^^^^^^^

-Creating a server requires sub-classing :class:`DeviceServer <katcp.DeviceServer>`.
+Creating a server requires sub-classing :class:`DeviceServer
-This class already provides all the requests and inform messages required by the KATCP protocol.
-However, its implementation require a little assistance from the subclass in order to function.
+<katcp.DeviceServer>`.
+This class already provides all the requests and inform
+messages required by the KATCP protocol.
+However, its implementation requires a little assistance from the subclass in order to function.

 A very simple server example looks like::